Capri1545/safe-vault-application/README.md

 ## Summary
 SafeVault is a secure application suite designed to provide web-based and API-based storage and management of sensitive data.
 The solution is built using ASP.NET Core Razor Pages for the web interface, a minimal API project for extensibility, and follows modern web development best practices.
 It includes robust input validation, security-focused unit testing, and administrative tools for management.

-- **SafeVault.Web**: The main web project, responsible for the user interface, input validation, and database logic.
+- **SafeVault.Web**: The main web project, responsible for the user interface and input validation.
 - **SafeVault.Test**: A unit test project using NUnit to ensure code quality, security, and reliability.
-- **SafeVault.Api**: A minimal API project, ready for secure API development and integration.
+- **SafeVault.Api**: A minimal API project, responsible for all data/database logic and ready for secure API development and integration.

 ## Activity 1: Changes and Updates
 - Created the root solution file: `safe-vault-application.sln`.